Bay Area Panthers: History

-Current staff
+The Panthers went 1-15 their inaugural season (2022), losing their last 15 games in a row.
+However in their second season on August 5, 2023, they beat the Sioux Falls Storm by a score of 51-41 to win their first IFL National Championship at the Dollar Loan Center.
+Quarterback Dalton Sneed of the Bay Area Panthers was named the game’s MVP.

+Season-by-season results

 Broadcasting

 On February 27, 2020, it was announced that the radio home of the team would be KNBR AM 1050 out of San Mateo.
-KBCW broadcasts all home games on television.
-Dave Lewis is the play by play voice on the television broadcasts with Arena Football League Hall of Famer Darren Arbet on color commentary.
-Scott Reiss calls the games on radio.
+KPYX broadcasts all home games on television.
+Dave Lewis is the play by play voice on the television broadcasts with Steve Papin or Aaron Garcia on color commentary.
+Lewis also calls the games on radio.